chrisdetmering/reactjs.org/content/docs/add-react-to-a-website.md

 ```html
 <script src="https://unpkg.com/babel-standalone@6/babel.min.js"></script>
 ```
+{insert warning here about CORS when adding babel.min.js}

 Now you can use JSX in any `<script>` tag by adding `type="text/babel"` attribute to it.
 Here is [an example HTML file with JSX](https://raw.githubusercontent.com/reactjs/reactjs.org/master/static/html/single-file-example.html) that you can download and play with.